gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 [UAA service name](#uaa-configuration) | `UAA_SERVICE_NAME` | Contains the name of the UAA service to be used.
 [Destinations](#destinations) | `destinations` | Provides information about the available destinations.
 [Additional headers](#additional-headers-configuration) | `httpHeaders` | Provides headers that the application router will return to the client in its responses.
+[Additional cookies](#additional-cookies-configuration) | `COOKIES` | Provides cookies that the application router will return to the client in its responses.
+Currently only SameSite cookie is supported.
 [Plugins](#plugins-configuration) | `plugins` | A plugin is just like a [*route*](#routes) except that you can't configure some inner properties.
 [Session timeout](#session-timeout) | `SESSION_TIMEOUT` | Positive integer representing the session timeout in minutes.
 The default timeout is 15 minutes.
 [X-Frame-Options](#x-frame-options-configuration) | `SEND_XFRAMEOPTIONS`, `httpHeaders` | Configuration for the X-Frame-Options header value.